Visitation dreams: symbolic or spiritual contact?

-However, in my experience and that of other dream interpreters like Edgar Cayce, spiritual contact via dreams happens.
+However, in my experience and that of other dream interpreters like the famous psychic Edgar Cayce, spiritual contact via dreams happens.
 Visitation dreams just are not nearly as common as symbolic ones.
 Further in this post I offer a checklist for differentiating a spiritual visitation dream from a symbolic dream and give examples of both types.